turris-cz/user-docs/docs/basics/apps/netboot.md

 There is also configuration file `/etc/config/netboot` on the controlling router that can be used to customize mainly the WiFi settings.

+!!! note
+	Configuration file has to be readable by `turris-netboot` user.
+That is the user managing the netboot process.

 ```
 # Defaults to be overridden later